cubicibo/SUPer/README.md

 # SUPer
 SUPer is a HDMV PGS ("BD SUP") encoder.
 It generates fully compliant Presentation Graphic Streams from BDN XML + PNG assets.
-Unlike existing free and professionnal SUP converters, SUPer analyzes and re-renders the caption graphics internally to fully exploit the PGS format.
 Caption files generated with SUPer may feature soft-sub typesetting effects like karaokes, masking, fades, basic moves, and are guaranteed to work on your favorite Blu-ray Disc player.

-Two output formats are supported: SUP and PES+MUI.
-The later is commonly used in professional authoring suites.

 ## Usage
 SUPer is distributed as stand-alone executable, or as an installable Python package with gui/cli user scripts.

-If you wish to execute SUPer in your own Python environment, you may first install the package:<br/>
-`python3 -m pip install ./SUPer`,  where `SUPer` is the present repository.
+If you wish to execute SUPer in your own Python environment, you may first install the package: `python3 -m pip install ./SUPer`,  where `SUPer` is the present repository.

-## Input file format
+## Input and Output formats
-SUPer only accepts Sony BDN + PNG assets as input.
+- Only Sony BDN + PNG assets are accepted as input.
 These may be generated via [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
-Exports from other tools like SubtitleEdit are untested but should work nonetheless.
+- Output: SUP and/or PES+MUI.
+The later is commonly used in professional authoring suites.

 ## config.ini
-The config.ini file contains permanent configuration items.
-Notably, a relative or absolute path to an image quantizer (either pngquant[.exe] or libimagequant[.dll, .so]) and options can be specified.
+The config.ini file stores permanent configurations.
+Notably, a relative or absolute path to an image quantizer (either pngquant[.exe] or libimagequant[.dll, .so]).
 If pngquant is in PATH, the name is sufficient.
-An external quantizer will offer higher quality than the internal one.
+An external quantizer may offer higher quality than the internal ones.

-### Graphical User Interface
+### Graphical user interface
 Both the standalone executables and `python3 supergui.py` will display the graphical user interface.
-You can select the input BDN XML, the output file name and adapt the stream structure with some options.
+You can select the input BDN, the output file name and select the encoder features.
 The GUI always executes aside of a command-line window providing progress and logging information.

 - Select the input BDN XML file.
-The file must resides in the same directory as the PNG assets.
+It must be in the same directory as the PNG assets.
-- Select the desired output file and extension using the Windows explorer.
+- Select the desired output file and extension.
 - "Make it SUPer" starts the conversion process.
 The actual progress is printed in the command line window.

 ### Command line interface
-`supercli.py` is essentially the command line equivalent to `supergui.py`.
+`supercli.py` is the command line equivalent to `supergui.py`.

 `python3 supercli.py [PARAMETERS] outputfile`

 ```
- -i, --input         Input BDNXML file.
+ -i, --input         Input BDNXML file [Mandatory]
  -c, --compression   Set the time margin required to perform an acquisition, affects stream compression. [int, 0-100, def: 65]
  -a, --acqrate       Set the acquisition rate, lower values will compress the stream but lower quality. [int, 0-100, def: 100]
  -q, --quantizer     Set the image quantization mode.
 [0: QtzrUTC, 1: Pillow, 2: HexTree, 3: libimagequant/pngquant, def: 3]